JohnDaniels30/themarket/readme.md

 ## Notes

 - i'm using a **dumbass authentication system**, so strong and reliable authorization is out of question. literally everyone can falsify their cookies and obtain administrator privileges
+- forgot to add database dump
 - search is not working
 - you cannot add photos of shoes
 - payment functionality is not provided
 - single sizing chart only
+- no pagination

 ## Database structure